 #4 Get a resident ID card

-Once you’ve got your personal identity number and you’re registered with the Social Insurance Agency, obtaining a Swedish resident identification card (identitetskort) is a logical next step.
+Once you’ve got your personal identity number and you’re registered with the Social Insurance Agency, obtaining a Swedish resident identification card (identitetskort) from the Swedish Tax Agency is a logical next step.
 A Swedish ID card is your primary form of identification around the country.
 It is used for opening bank accounts, using credit cards, picking up packages from the post office, and verifying your age before entering certain clubs or purchasing alcohol.

 #5 Open a bank account